Vadru93/LevelMod/README.md

 ### How to install
 **Important!** *The mod requires original game to be installed on your computer.
 You cannot play the mod without original files.
 You also need the [1.01 patch](#links)*
-1. Make sure you have the latest LevelMod Full release and lost levels installed from [Chapter-3.net thread](#links)
+1. Make sure you have the latest LevelMod Full release and lost levels installed from [Chapter-3.net thread](#links).
 2. Look for Levelmod.flt file and remove it if found
 3. Download [latest release from repo](#links)
 4. Extract to your game folder and replace all the files if asked.
 However, for the first install it shouldn't require to replace any existing files